-My job is to defend families in CHINS and TPR proceedings and against DCS/CPS allegations.
+My job is to defend families in Child in Need of Services (CHINS) and Termination of Parental Rights (TPR) proceedings and against Department of Child Services (DCS)/Child Protective Services (CPS) allegations.
 If you are being investigated by DCS or CPS, you must call my office so you can protect your rights.

-- See Indiana Code 31-34-1-1 et seq for more information.
+- Indiana Code 31-34-1-1 et seq provides a starting point for gathering information.

 *See complete Indiana Code for full description of all statutes.
 This is a partial listing only.